rennydoig/ssc22-case-comp/README.md

 ### 1. Tile classification / regionalization
 * A lot of tiles have missing download/upload/latency data.
 We can choose to impute them or aggregate the tiles.
-* How to merge (dissolve) nearby tiles together?
+* How to merge (dissolve, aggregate) nearby tiles together?
-  * Use existing classifications: Municipality, census division, etc
+  * Use the existing classifications: Municipality, census division, etc
+    * In terms of the number of observations we can work with, DA > municipalities (or electorial divisions) >= census divisions > Provinces.
     * Why choose one over the other?
       * In the policy-making perspective, division by municipalities would make more sense.
       * But we do not have the municipality boundary data.
 Must find and import from external sources.
 May be not feasible.